 Google Analytics 4

-For more information, see the official Google Analytics documentation.
+For more information, please see the official Google Analytics documentation.

 Data Sampling in Google Search Console

-When you group by page and/or query, Google Search Console may drop some data in order to be able to calculate results in a reasonable time using a reasonable amount of computing resources.
+When you group by page and/or query, Google Search Console may omit some data in order to be able to calculate results in as fast as possible using a reasonable amount of computing resources.

-To be able to get the exact data, you will need to group only by date, device, and/or country.
-This way, the totals, as well as granular records, will match exactly with what you can see in GSC UI.
+To be able to get the exact data, group your data only by date, device, and/or country.
+This way, the totals (as well as granular records) will match the data you see in your GSC UI.

-On the other hand, if you need to see the trends per page and/or query, you can do such an analysis but you will need to keep in mind that the totals won't match up completely.
+If you need to see the trends per page and/or query, please keep in mind that the totals won't match up completely.

 For more information, see the official Google Search Console documentation.